peasy/Peasy.NET-Samples/README.md

 ### Configurations

 Because these clients consume a middle tier written with peasy, they can be configured in different ways to suit your needs.
-Below are multiple available configurations that serve to showcase how you might deploy applications consuming your middle tier written with peasy.
+Below are multiple available configurations that serve to showcase how you might run and/or deploy applications consuming your middle tier written with peasy.

 * [WPF &#8594; In Memory](https://github.com/peasy/Samples/wiki/Configuring-WPF-%E2%86%92--In-Memory)
 * [WPF &#8594; SQL Server](https://github.com/peasy/Samples/wiki/Configuring-WPF-%E2%86%92-SQL-Server)